Trump Intensifies Attack On McCain, Says He Used The Steele Dossier For ‘Evil Purposes’

-Donald Trump continued his week-long attack on the late Senator John McCain on Friday, saying, without evidence, that McCain turned over the Steele dossier to Democrats “for very evil purposes.”
-In an interview with Maria Bartiromo on Fox News Business, the president also explained that it was the media’s fault that he was forced to attack McCain.
+Donald Trump continued his week-long attack on the late Senator John McCain on Friday, saying that McCain turned over the Steele dossier to the FBI “for very evil purposes.”
+In an interview with Maria Bartiromo on Fox News Business, via YouTube, the president also explained that it was the media’s fault that he was forced to attack McCain.

-Bartiromo asked Trump about the feud, saying that it had been a major news focus over the past week and “bashing” McCain had taken up a good deal of the president’s time.
+Bartiromo asked Trump about the feud, saying that it had been a major news focus over the past week — and that “bashing” McCain had taken up a good deal of the president’s time.

 “It’s not a good portion of my time, it’s a very small portion,” Trump countered.